sanskruti0ise/photobooth-app/README.md

 ## 🚀 Features

 - 📷 Take 4 quick photos using your device camera
-- 🎨 Apply filters: None, Sepia, or Grayscale
+- 🎨 Apply filters: Sepia, or Grayscale
 - 💾 Download the final photo strip as an image
 - 📱 Works on both mobile and desktop devices